TCL Unveils 1st Mini-LED 4K UHD QLED LCD TVs

 As in the past, TCL TVs will support HDR10, Dolby Vision and HLG high dynamic range.

 New this year in the larger sized 5, 6 and 8 series sets (50 inches and up), TCL will be adding a fourth HDMI input to the input selection.
-Dew said it is possible the company will be expanding the feature set to include some of the enhancements in the HDMI 2.1 spec on some inputs, but beyond mentioning a new Auto Game Mode (the sounds like ALLM but TCL prefers to talk about the benefits without naming the technologies) in 6 and 8 Series models, he declined to specify which other HDMI 2.1 features might be coming or when.
+Dew said it is possible the company will be expanding the feature set to include some of the enhancements in the HDMI 2.1 spec on some inputs, but beyond mentioning a new Auto Game Mode (this sounds like ALLM but TCL prefers to talk about the benefits without naming the technologies) in 6 and 8 Series models, he declined to specify which other HDMI 2.1 features might be coming or when.

 The 2019 6 Series 4K Ultra HD QLED TV line will ship this summer at suggested retail prices starting under $600.
 The series will continue to have screen sizes in 55, 65 and 75 inches, and a little later in the year will be refreshing the current 75-inch model with a model that features built-in Dolby Atmos decoding.
 These models will have full-array QLED technology with local dimming, starting at 100 zones in the 55-inch model, 120 zones in the 65 inch and 165 zones in the 75 inch model.

 The 2019 5 Series 4K Utra HD LED-LCD TVs will have screen sizes ranging from 43 to 65 inches when they arrive this summer, and suggested retail pricing will start at under $300.
 These models will have direct back-lit LEDs but will use “global dimming” in place of the local dimming control used in the step-up series.